Vindhya Pradesh: Politics

-Part B state (1948-1949)
+Part B state (1948–1949)

 In 1948, the eastern regions of Central India Agency became the Union of Baghelkhand and Bundelkhand States, and was admitted into the Dominion of India as a Part B state, headed by a Rajpramukh, deputised by a Uparajpramukh, under the advice of a Prime Minister.
-Martand Singh, the ruler of the princely state of Rewa, became the Rajpramukh and Yadvendra Singh, the ruler of the princely state of Panna, became the Uparajpramukh.
+Martand Singh, the Maharaja of the princely state of Rewa, became the Rajpramukh and Yadvendra Singh, the ruler of the princely state of Panna, became the Uparajpramukh.
 Awadhesh Pratap Singh became the first Chief Minister of the Baghelkhand Division and Kamta Prasad Saxena was appointed as the Chief Minister of the Bundelkhand Division.
 Later Awadhesh Pratap Singh became the Chief Minister of the Vindhya Pradesh state.